-What is Burglary in Texas?
+How is Burglary Defined in Texas?

-Burglary as defined by Texas Law is entering a habitation, a building, an area of a building that’s closed to the public, remaining concealed in this area or hiding yourself in a building, with the intention of committing a theft, assault, or other felony offense.
+Burglary as defined by Texas Law is entering a habitation, a building, an area of a building that’s closed to the public, remaining concealed in this area or hiding yourself in a building, with the intention of committing a theft, assault, or another felony offense.

 Penalties for Persons Convicted of Burglary